nodecross/nodex-docs/source/unid/index.md

 **Figure 2.** E2E security infrastructure
 :::

 To achieve this concept, we utilize decentralized identifiers (DIDs) and Root of Trust (RoT) technologies.
-Specifically, UNiD EDGE generates multiple key pairs from a hardware-derived true random number generator (TRNG) within the RoT secure processing environment, and generates a payload for registering with a blockchain-based decentralized PKI (DPKI) to create a DID document including the public key information.
+Specifically, NodeX EDGE generates multiple key pairs from a hardware-derived true random number generator (TRNG) within the RoT secure processing environment, and generates a payload for registering with a blockchain-based decentralized PKI (DPKI) to create a DID document including the public key information.
 Anyone can obtain the corresponding device's public key from the network to authenticate the device and verify the digitally signed data.
 To learn more, click here.

 This identity-first, end-to-end approach can abstract the complexity of security infrastructure and enables advanced, scalable endpoint security for connected systems.
-UNiD platform is designed to make the security infrastructure easily available and free all developers from the heavy burden of building the complex security infrastructure for each product.
+NodeX platform is designed to make the security infrastructure easily available and free all developers from the heavy burden of building the complex security infrastructure for each product.

 ## Architecture

-### UNiD EDGE
+### NodeX EDGE

-UNiD EDGE is an open source Rust library to integrate into embedded Linux OS and RTOS.
+NodeX EDGE is an open source Rust library to integrate into embedded Linux OS and RTOS.
 It consists of the following components;

 - **Device identifier**: This component supports generating global unique device's identifiers compliant with a W3C standard (Decentralized Identifiers (DIDs) v1.0).
 - **Device key management**: This component supports generating key pairs within the device and operating such as public key certificate (DID Document) generation, resolve, renewal, and revocation.
 - **RoT extension**: This component can be applied to RoTs with proprietary specifications by implementing shared libraries according to the API specification.
 - **Device authentication**: This component supports device authentication based on digital signature scheme (256-bit ECDSA) rather than username and password.
-- **Policy management**: This component allows security-relevant configuration changes through an authorized UNiD HUB.
+- **Policy management**: This component allows security-relevant configuration changes through an authorized NodeX HUB.
 It has access policy file (IPs, DIDs, endpoints), security policy file (security parameter, pre-shared-key) and update policy (logging transmission frequency).
 - **E2E secure socket**: This component supports establishing authenticated channels with the HUB.
 - **Distribution**: It can be distributed as middleware for IPC communication with client applications, also can be distributed as a library integrated into client applications.